Hamna-Munir/Advanced_DSA-for-ML/11_Advanced_Topics/README.md

 ---

 ## What’s Next
-After completing this module, you should focus on:
+After completing this module, continue to:

-**Advanced System Design and Large-Scale Algorithms**
+**ML Application of DSA**

-These topics apply algorithmic knowledge to real-world engineering systems.
+This module focuses on how **data structures and algorithms are used in real machine learning workflows**, including data processing, optimization, and scalable ML systems.

 ---